grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 This processor will remove the "token" attribute and will obfuscate the "password" attribute in spans where the service name matches `"auth.*"` and where the span name does not match `"login.*"`.

+Note that due to the presence of the `services` and `span_names` attributes, this configuration works only for trace signals.
+This is why only traces are configured in the `output` block.

 ```river
 otelcol.processor.attributes "default" {